andrzejnovak/TnPSF/README.md

 # W TagAndProbe rhalphalib implementation

-This version is expoected to run with the linked combine branch using python 2.7

 ### Setup combine and rhalphalib
-Follow official combine instruction or setup with `conda` using [this branch](https://github.com/andrzejnovak/HiggsAnalysis-CombinedLimit/tree/root6.22-compat).
+Follow official combine instruction or setup with `conda` using [this branch](https://github.com/andrzejnovak/HiggsAnalysis-CombinedLimit/tree/root6.22-compat) for python2 or `main` for python3.

 Setup [rhalphalib](https://github.com/nsmith-/rhalphalib) and then